-In the first part of the Office 365 Migration Guide Migrating from On Premise to Microsoft Office 365, we looked at the features and services that often attract organizations to choose Office 365 as a migration target for public cloud.
+In the first part of the Office 365 Migration Guide Migrating from On Premise to Microsoft Office 365, we looked at the features and services that often attract organizations to choose Office 365 as a migration target for public cloud and alternative to G Suite migration.
 Microsoft has certainly architected a powerful and fully featured solution for organizations in the Office 365 offering.
 Office 365 builds on top of the very familiar Office suite of products that most enterprise environments have been using for years.
 This trusted and well-known platform provides one of the key reasons that many organizations choose Office 365 for public cloud – familiarity.

 Aside from the familiar Office solution for business productivity tools, Office 365 provides a powerful platform for teams to collaborate and communicate for a much more efficient and productive workflow.Aside from the great features and functionality provided by Office 365 to organizations, there are challenges to successful migrations from on-prem to the Office 365 public cloud.
 What are some of the challenges that organizations meet with in considering a migration from on-prem to Microsoft’s Office 365 public cloud?